Skip to main content

 If you use pre-installed or store downloaded apps and would like to designate one of these apps as the kiosk app, you will need to create Unmanaged Apps.

-Step 3: Configure Quick Access Menu
+Step 3: Configure Quick Access Menu (PICO & HTC Vive only)

 Under Quick Access Menu: